Remnents On The High Plains

-This exclusive and unique workshop has been inspired by Tony and Eva Worobiec's famous book 'Ghosts in the Wilderness' which was released in 2003 to very high acclaim throughout the world.
+This exclusive and unique photography tour has been inspired by Tony and Eva Worobiec's famous book 'Ghosts in the Wilderness' which was released in 2003 to very high acclaim throughout the world.

 These ghost towns and farming communities were created due to a steady decline in population in the great American plains and with such a low population the lands became almost worthless so communities simply moved out.
 In this workshop, we go onto the plains and see places that appear to be almost frozen in time.